Power Booster Race Ready: four-week class

 What do I need to bring to class?
 Yourself, your bike, water/hydration, a hand towel (recommended), and a willingness to ‘go hard’ to achieve the goals of the workout.
 We also have a changing area and access to showers, if you want to bring casual clothes for after the session.

-NEW FOR 2017: up to 8 riders can purchase a storage bay to keep their bike in the Cycling Center for the duration of each phase.
+CONTINUED IN 2018: up to 8 riders can purchase a storage bay to keep their bike in the Cycling Center for the duration of each phase.

 Anything special I need to do to my bike for the Computrainers?
 No. We have the steel skewers necessary to mount your bike (although it is recomnded that you have your own) and any road tire will work.
 Our instructors will help you to set up on the trainer and learn the calibration process.